CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/classification.md

 ## Classification

 The overall classification consists of 3 parts: weekly assignments, one extra project and active work during classes.
 You have to fulfill minimal score requirements in every category and obtain at least 50 points in total.
-For

 #### Weekly assignments
-* you will be given 8-10 assignments during the year
+* you will be given 8 assignments during the year
 * possible maximum: 80 points
-* required minimum: 40 points (50%)
+* required minimum: 20 points (25%)
 * the maximum number of points for late assignment cannot exceed 70 % of normal points.

 #### Extra project (optional)